-Tottenham’s ‘Magnificent 7’ signed with Gareth Bale money - What happened to them?
+What happened to Tottenham’s ‘Magnificent Seven’ signed with Gareth Bale money

 The Argentine winger scored 37 goals in 255 games for Spurs, including two ridiculous rabona goals that Spurs fans will always remember fondly.

-Lamela was used as part of the deal to bring Sevilla’s talented winger Bryan Gil, 20, to north London this summer.
+Lamela was used as part of the deal to bring Sevilla’s talented winger Bryan Gil, 20, to north London in the summer of 2021.

+He helped the Andalusian club win the 2022-23 Europa League, scoring one of the penalties in the shootout as Sevilla defeated Jose Mourinho’s AS Roma.

+Casting his mind back to his time at Spurs, Lamela was quoted saying in 2021: “I remember [the Bale Seven].
+It was a new project, with a lot of new players.
+Some of them I spent many years with, like Christian [Eriksen].
+I was the last one!